DefectDojo-Inc/Documentation/proprietary_plugins/02_pro/smart_upload.md

 #### Assign Product

-In most cases with infrastructure scans, the endpoints where findings are discovered are often dynamic.
-When the location of a finding changes, it is necessary to create this link from this new location to an existing product so that a match can be found in the next import.
+In most cases with infrastructure scans, the endpoints where findings are discovered are dynamic.
+When the location of a finding changes, it is necessary to create a link from this new location to an existing product so that a match can be found in the next import.
 After clicking the "Assign Product" button, a short form will appear to select the product this finding should be assigned to:

 ![Assign Product](../../../images/smart_upload/su-assign.png)